 Figuring out if you are attracted romantically or sexually to the same gender as you or if you don’t identify with your assigned gender can be simple or difficult – it is different for every person.
-There’s no guaranteed method to determine if you’re straight, gay, lesbian, bisexual, transgender, or queer.
+There’s no guaranteed method to determine if you’re two-spirited, straight, gay, lesbian, bisexual, transgender, or queer.
 You can start by asking yourself some questions about how you feel.

 For sexual orientation: